MaestSi/QIIME2_Illumina/README.md

 ## Usage

 The _QIIME2_Illumina_ pipeline is composed of a set of scripts which should be run sequentially.
+The pipeline assumes you keep the default name to output files, and leave them in the working directory.

 **Train_classifier.sh**